alexreyes/Alexa-Trivia-Game/README.md

 # Alexa-Trivia-Game
-A simple trivia game made using flask-ask for the Amazon Echo/dot
+A simple trivia game made using flask-ask for the Amazon Echo/dot.
+Basically the way it works is it just makes an API call to [openTDB](https://opentdb.com/api_config.php)

 # Intent Schema/ Sample Utterances:
 ```